undwad/conf0/README.md

 	query - query service record,

-	register_ - register new service,
+	register_ - register new service.

-	gethostbyname - proxy to berkley sockets gethostbyname,

-	savestack - saves lua stack to file at provided path.

 functions connect, browse, resolve, query and register_ have callback parameter. each callback accepts one argument which is also lua table, that contains service callback parameters.